Sibel Eker profile picture

 Sibel Eker is a senior research scholar in the Sustainable Service Systems Research Group of the IIASA Energy, Climate, and Environment Program.
 Her interdisciplinary research profile combines systems analysis and engineering, decision sciences, and social sciences.
 Her work brings a systems thinking and uncertainty focus to climate change and sustainability problems with model-based approaches.
 Complementing her academic experience, she has worked with several stakeholders and policy actors such as the UK Department for Business, Energy, and Industrial Strategy, the World Bank, the European Institute of Innovation and Technology (EIT)-Climate Knowledge and Innovation Community (KIC), as well as other governmental and private organizations.

-Eker is a selected member of the Global Young Academy where she co-leads the Scientific Excellence Working Group.
-She is also a Lead Author in the United Nations Environment Programme (UNEP) Global Environment Outlook (GEO-7), as well as an editorial board member of Humanities and Social Sciences Communications and Mitigation and Adaptation Strategies for Global Change.
-She teaches system dynamics modeling at Nijmegen School of Management and as part of the European Master in System Dynamics.
+Eker is a selected member of the Global Young Academy, where she co-led the Scientific Excellence Working Group between 2022 and 2024.
+She is also a Lead Author of the United Nations Environment Programme (UNEP) Global Environment Outlook (GEO-7), as well as an editorial board member of Humanities and Social Sciences Communications and Mitigation and Adaptation Strategies for Global Change.
+She taught system dynamics modeling at the Nijmegen School of Management of Radboud University in The Netherlands and as part of the European master’s in system dynamics, first as an assistant, and then as an associate professor between 2021 and 2025.
+In 2020 and 2021, she was a senior researcher and modeler at Climate Interactive, working on the development of the C-ROADS and En-ROADS climate policy simulators.

 Publications